2020 Kerala local elections: Result analysis

 All of the three major pre-poll alliances, LDF, UDF, and NDA, improved their vote share compared to that in the previous election.
 The result showed popular support in favour of LDF led government, led by Pinarayi Vijayan.
 Jose K. Mani faction of Kerala Congress (M), which left UDF to join LDF, performed well in traditional UDF strongholds in Kottayam, Pathanamthitta and Idukki districts.
-However UDF improved its position in the districts of Ernakulam and Malappuram.
-Even though LDF lost majority in some of the Grama Panchayaths and Municipalities, they managed to gain absolute majority in Thiruvananthapuram corporation, became the largest alliance in Kochi corporation, and also won several more Block Panchayaths and District Panchayaths than in the previous election.
+UDF improved its position in the districts of Ernakulam and Malappuram.